 Regan played a BIG role in the creation of this non-profit!

-After establishing a relationship with the nurse, Josh asked her what was wrong with Regan, and she told him that he was diagnosed with pneumonia – something that Josh and Courtney had seen treated easily so many times.
-The doctor prescribed a medication that the nurse said was too expensive for them to buy.
-When he asked her what the medication was… Josh was shocked.
+After establishing a relationship with the orphanage’s nurse, Josh asked her what was wrong with Regan.
+She told him that he was diagnosed with pneumonia – something that Josh and Courtney had seen treated easily so many times in the US.
+The nurse explained that the doctor prescribed a medication that they could not obtain, and when he asked her what the medication was… Josh was shocked.

 Over the next few days, it was still touch and go for Regan.
 But, on the fourth day… Josh walked out of his room and was surprised by one of the greatest sights he had ever seen.

 Their son, Owen, and Regan were playing together and laughing.
 He couldn’t believe that he was looking at the same child!
 By the time they left, Regan was well on his way to becoming healthy!